pl728/lofi-algorithm/README.md

 * an imported/forked synthesizer piano class to play and render the chord sequence
 * a "processor" class to overlay the .wav samples over our newly synthesized track

-Eventually, machine learning will be incorporated into this project.
+Currently doing research on how machine learning can be incorporated into this project!

 In the meantime, [check out some beats produced by this algo!!](http:/pl728.github.io/lofi-site)